 For the word of the cross is folly to those who are perishing, but to us who are being saved it is the power of God.
 (I Corinthians 1:18).

 Do we believe in the power of the Cross to give us new life in Christ, as did St. Paul?
 Are we willing to be placed on the Cross by Christ and his Church, to lay down our own lives, allowing its power to give us new life in Christ?
 How do we as a community suffer?
 How can we unite that suffering with Christ through the power of the Cross?
 How can the atrocity of the Genocide be a testament to the power of the Cross in the life of the Armenian people and the Armenian Church?
 How can the Cross steer our course as individuals, as families?
-In the Old Testament reading for this Sunday, we read from Wisdom:
+What do the above quotes from St. Gregory of Narek, St. Paul, and Sahak Dzoroporetsi mean in light of the many horrific and unjust acts still being waged in the world today?
+How can their words, the words from our own Badarak, inspire us to pray?

 Again, one preparing to sail and about to voyage over raging waves calls upon a piece of wood more fragile than the ship which carries him…but it is thy providence, O Father, that steers its course, because thou hast given it a path in the sea, and a safe way through the waves…Therefore men trust their lives even to the smallest piece of wood, and passing through the billows on a raft they come safely to land…For blessed is the wood by which righteousness comes.
 (Wisdom 14:1-7)